malfoyslastname/koibumi/README.md

 # Koibumi

+**THIS WIP HAS A BUG WHERE IT MIGHT SPAM REQUESTS FOR REASONS CURRENTLY UNKNOWN**

 Work in progress.

 Instructions to install to come, but you can just look up how to import an